 If you’re someone who thinks that exercise isn’t for you, and you think that diet alone will get you to lose weight, please think twice.
 As much as losing weight through exercise only demands A LOT of working-out.
 Dieting alone can take longer and the overall benefits will be underwhelming.
 Indeed, improving your levels of activity will not only help you stay on track with your new diet habits, it will also lift your mood and help you sleep.
 The rewards are enormous.
 So, let’s start slow and build up.

-With the M3 pledge the first goal is to start with 7500 steps a day.
+The first goal is to start with 7500 steps a day.
 How much is 7500 steps?
 It’s approximately 6km or just under 5 miles.
 If that seems a lot, then build it up slowly.
 We are not asking that you go straight out for a 6km walk.
 It’s about getting those steps in throughout the whole day.
 This can be a challenge for all of us who drive to work, park in the office car-park and take the lift up to our desk, where we sit at all day.
 But it is possible.
 Here are a few ideas to get that step number up.

 Slowly but surely: